Area code 404: History

 Within only two years, a fourth area code was needed for metro Atlanta.
 On September 2, 2001, area code 470, chosen by the Georgia Public Service Commission, was added to the 678 overlay.
 Assignment of new central office prefixes for the new area code were not permitted before the exhaustion of 678.
 This was finally delayed until c.
 2010, because of the implementation of number pooling.

 Telephone numbers for high-capacity lines, such as for contest lines for radio stations, are assigned with the central office prefix 741.
 When 770 was split, these numbers continued to work as both 404-741-xxxx and as 770-741-xxxx, so that only seven-digit dialing was necessary.
 That lasted until 678 came into use.
 There are also other prefixes that are not assigned to just one exchange, such as 499 and 528 used by Cobb County government and formerly Southern Polytechnic State University.
 These were moved into NPA 770.

 In November 2013, the NANPA announced the exhaustion of available number blocks for area code 404, citing significant population growth in Atlanta.

 An additional NPA, 943, was added to both metro Atlanta overlay areas, which commenced service on March 15, 2022.

 Service area

 Area code 404 serves landline wire centers and cellphone exchanges in portions of Clayton, DeKalb and Fulton counties, as well as cellphones in portions of Cobb, Douglas and Gwinnett counties.
-The entire area is shared with area code 770.
+All are shared with 770.
+The entire area is shared with 678/470/943.

-The entire metro Atlanta region (404, 770, 678/470/943 and parts of 706/762) is a local calling area, one of the largest in the United States.
+The metro Atlanta region (404, 770, 678/470/943) is one of the largest local calling areas in the United States; with few exceptions, no long-distance charges are applied for calls from one portion of the metro to the other.
+Parts of 706/762 and north Alabama's 256/938 are local calls to Atlanta as well.